 Posted on October 14th, 2019

-Asbestos, under all its forms, is known to increase the risk of lung diseases, upon biopsies is known to travel through the body attacking other organs as well.
-Three types of common lung diseases are scarring(asbestosis), pleural diseases(non-cancerous forms) and lung cancer that affects the largest number of people in the US.
+Asbestos is known to increase the risk of lung diseases, upon biopsies is known to travel through the body attacking other organs as well.
+Three types of common lung diseases are scarring(asbestosis), pleural diseases(non-cancerous forms), and lung cancer that affects the largest number of people in the US.

 All three diseases are ultimately caused by the scarring of either the lung or the mesothelium tissue following prolonged exposure to asbestos dust.
 This consists of microscopic needle-shaped fibers that when inhaled accumulate in the lungs over time.
 The human organism is only capable of expelling a very small portion of these fibers, with the rest potentially remaining lodged throughout the person's life.